 According to Bakari, Weinholtz and McClinton, “Working on this core strategy was a terrific opportunity to collectively develop important outcomes, initiatives, and measures with staff, faculty, and students across the campus.
 It was rewarding to think about the future and vitality of the institution and ways in which we provide quality learning experiences that are relevant and lead to students’ professional success.
 This particular strategy touches our hearts because we are highly engaged with students on a day-to-day basis helping them achieve their goals and career aspirations.”

-In fostering a community of engagement and inclusive belonging, the core strategy working group envisions the following outcomes:
+In fostering a community of learning, engagement and inclusive belonging, the core strategy working group envisions the following outcomes:

 Measures of success